Learning To Talk, With Someone Who Can’t

 But Bowie doesn’t have many words.

-Sounds like most kids right?
+Sounds like most kids, right?

-But, Bowie is 4.
+Except Bowie is 4.

-She can’t dress herself, or use a toilet, and simply staying upright whilst walking is difficult.
+Simply staying upright whilst walking is difficult.

-Language is also a big challenge, especially when combined with physical fatigue.
+Language is also a big challenge - especially when combined with physical fatigue.

-But for her, searching for it requires a level of focus and energy that it is overwhelming, and this reflects in her communication.
+To us, losing a toy seems trivial.
+But for Bowie, searching for it takes a level of focus and energy that’s overwhelming … and it shows in her communication.

 In other words, she screams a lot - a challenge far greater than anything I face in business, both physiologically and psychologically.